-Olfaction, the sense of smell, is one of the five primary senses that you use for perception.
-Sight, taste, hearing, and touch round out the five.
+Olfaction, or the sense of smell, is one of the five primary senses used for perception.
+Sight, hearing, touch, and taste round out the list.

-Of the five senses, smell is probably the most taken-for-granted sense.
-Have you ever wondered what life would be like without the ability to smell things?
+Many people take their sense of smell for granted.
+Have you ever wondered what life would be like without the ability to smell your favorite food or fragrance?

-There is a name for this condition; the medical community calls it anosmia (an-OHZ-me-uh).
-Depending on the cause, anosmia may be a temporary or permanent condition.
+There is a name for this condition.
+The medical community calls it anosmia (an-OHZ-me-uh).
+Depending on the cause, the condition can be temporary or permanent.

-Your sense of smell originates from olfactory nerves in your brain.
-Behind your eyes, at the top of your nasal passages, a small patch of neurons contain hundreds of odor receptors.
+The sense of smell originates with the olfactory nerves in the brain.
+At the top of the nasal passages, and behind the eyes, is a small patch of neurons with hundreds of odor receptors.

-These nerve cells or olfactory receptor neurons are out in the open, so they come into contact with the air.
-Tiny hair-like projections called cilia increase the surface area of these neurons.
+Because these olfactory receptor neurons are out in the open, they come into contact with air.
+Tiny hair-like projections called cilia increase their surface area.

-Anything with a scent has odor molecules, light and volatile chemicals that are released into the air through evaporation.
+Fragrant products, or anything with scent, have odor molecules -- light, volatile chemicals that are released into the air through evaporation.
 Non-volatile solids, such as steel, have no scent because nothing can evaporate from them.

 What Causes Anosmia?

-Many things can contribute to smell disorders.
-The common cold is the usual culprit, creating a temporary loss of smell.
-Other conditions include influenza, sinus infection, hay fever, chronic congestion, or sneezing that is unrelated to allergies.
+Anosmia has many different causes.
+The common cold is the usual culprit, and it creates a temporary loss of smell.
+Influenza, sinus infection, chronic congestion, allergic reactions, and sneezing that is unrelated to allergies are other prevalent causes.

-Compared with vision or hearing loss, anosmia is a benign condition that is not usually life-altering.
-Nevertheless, it has its dangers.
-An inability to smell things can hinder your awareness of fire, smoke, gas leaks, burning or spoiled food, and other important warning signals.
-Anosmiacs must rely on their other four senses to alert them to dangerous situations.
+Compared to blindness and hearing loss, anosmia is a benign condition.
+While it is usually not life altering, it has its dangers.
+An inability to perceive smell can hinder awareness of fire, smoke, gas leaks, spoiled food, and other warning signals.
+People must rely on their other four senses to alert them to danger.

 My Life Without Smell

-"Smell is a primal sense," Bonnie Blodgett writes in Remembering Smell.
-Most of us were smellers before we were thinkers.
-I was born with a weak sense of smell, so I never depended on this sense for eating, feeling, and remembering.
+"Smell is a primal sense," says Bonnie Blodgett in Remembering Smell.
+Most people can smell before they can think.
+I was born with a weak sense of smell, so I never relied on it for taste, emotion, or memory.

-My family and friends have short-term memory loss when it comes to my anosmia.
-After all these years, they still forget about my disorder.
-"Ah, smell this," they say as they hand me a scented soap, fresh-baked goody, or cologne counter sample.
+My family and friends have short term memory when it comes to my sense of smell.
+After all this time, they still forget.
+"Smell this," they say as they hand me a bar of soap, a plate of food, or a cologne counter sample.

 What About Taste?

-My inability to recognize scent makes me unaware of what I'm missing.
+My inability to smell scent makes me unaware of what I am missing.
 But I know what is not missing: my sense of taste.

 - Bill Pullman (American actor)